-The training strategy for my 2,700km (1,700-miles) world record attempt in The 2018 Longest Ride Challenge is pretty simple and will be based on the weekly training plan outlined below.
+The training strategy for my 2,700km (1,700-miles) world record attempt in The 2018 Longest Ride Challenge is pretty simple and will be based on the weekly exercises outlined below.
 My main highlights from each training week are also listed at the bottom of this page.

 1* I generally ride my ElliptiGO bike just once a week, in my routine training, because I consider a ‘minimalist’ approach to be the most time-efficient option for achieving my goals.
 So I incorporate aspects of both endurance & speed into my single weekly rides to ensure that I fully address all my fitness & conditioning requirements for riding very long distances.

 Because I only ride once every week I quite look forward to my weekend bike sessions (and I almost always enjoy them)!
 But having just one weekly bike session also gives me a very narrow training window (just Saturdays or Sundays) within which to fit the sessions, requiring me to always be well organised!
-I also rotate through my different bikes on each successive weekend (generally alternating between the ElliptiGO 11R and the ElliptiGO Arc bikes, on successive weekends).
+I also try to rotate through my different bikes on successive weekends (generally alternating between the ElliptiGO 11R and the ElliptiGO Arc 24 bikes, on successive weekends).

-For my lower body strength and flexibility training I workout on the Power Plate vibration platform to benefit from whole body vibration (WBV) training, which accelerates my fitness gains (as well as boosting my recovery from hard sessions or long rides).
+For my lower body strength & flexibility training I train on the Power Plate vibration platform to benefit from whole body vibration (WBV) training which accelerates my fitness gains (as well as boosting my recovery from hard sessions or long rides).
 WBV on the Power Plate enhances my flexibility development through a process called proprioceptive neuromuscular facilitation.

 4* This year I’ve added regular kick-biking to my weekly fitness routine, using a small scooter, because that’s the quickest and most efficient way for me to get about between my train journeys to and from work.
-For most of the week (3-4 days a week, outside of the sessions outlined earlier) I aim to be aerobically active using the scooter or walking (activities which I call “active rest”).
+For most of the week I aim to be aerobically active using the scooter or walking (activities which I call “active rest”).
 “Active rest” refers to lighter aerobic activity which still allows me to sustain the optimal blood volume for effective endurance training on my weekend rides (but isn’t a formal/significant workout).

 My training for The 2018 Longest Ride Challenge can be followed week-by-week through the blog summaries outlined on this Strava Athlete Page.
 And The 2018 Longest Ride Challenge Strava Training Group (summary displayed below) not only shows updates from my training rides but also displays the rides of the other riders who are pursuing their longest rides in 2018.
 I hope you will sign up and join us too!